python-websockets/websockets/docs/topics/broadcast.rst

 subset of clients for which the message is relevant.

-Let's explore options for broadcasting a message, explain the design of :func:`~websockets.broadcast`, and discuss alternatives.
+Let's explore options for broadcasting a message, explain the design of :func:`broadcast`, and discuss alternatives.

 For each option, we'll provide a connection handler called ``handler()`` and a function or coroutine called ``broadcast()`` that sends a message to all